w3f/polkadot-wiki/docs/learn/learn-polkadot-technical-fellowship.md

 ![candidate-promote](../assets/fellowship-promote-member.png)

-In the snapshot below, the submission track is chosen as `2/Proficient members`, origin as `FellowshipOrigins` and fellowship origins as `Fellowship2Dan`.
+In the snapshot below, the submission track is chosen as `21/Promote to 1 Dan`, origin as `FellowshipOrigins` and fellowship origins as `PromoteTo1Dan`.
 This selection should work for promoting a candidate with rank 0 to a member with rank 1.

 ![candidate-promote-proposal](../assets/fellowship-promotion-proposal.png)